Christ Church Cathedral, Dublin: Role

 Christ Church is the centre of worship for the united dioceses and holds notable annual events such as the Citizenship Service.
 As the cathedral of the southern province of the Church of Ireland, it also hosts ordinations of priests and consecrations of bishops.

 Architecture

 Impact of the restoration

 The extensive renovation in Victorian times preserved the seriously decayed structure from collapse, but it is now difficult to tell which parts of the interior are medieval and which parts are Victorian pastiche.
 Photographs of the exterior show the extent of the Victorian rebuilding: Archbishop de St Paul's 14th-century cathedral, in particular, the "long choir", was almost entirely destroyed.
 As a result, Christ Church is a mixture of surviving medieval and later church building.

+Stonework

+Patrick Wyse Jackson, curator of the Geological Museum in Trinity College, assessed the building in 1993 as part of his book "The Building Stones of Dublin: A Walking Guide" and made the following observations: